thefinn93/ansible-letsencrypt/README.md

 `letsencrypt_server` sets the auth server.
 Set to `https://acme-staging.api.letsencrypt.org/directory` to use the staging server (far higher rate limits, but certs are not trusted, intended for testing)

+`letsencrypt_authenticator` is for which authenticator to use.
+Defaults to `webroot`, which will start by using the `webroot` authenticator and run the `standalone` if that fails.

+`letsencrypt_parallel_web_server` is the name of the web service that you'd like to stop before attempting the `standalone` authenticator and then start afterwards. eg. `nginx` or `apache2`.
+This allows use of the standalone letsencrypt authenticator, but in an environment where a web server is running on the required port.
+This could be in a scenario where a web app is being proxied on the root url, so there is no traditional web root path.
+Default unset.
+Set `letsencrypt_authenicator` to `standalone` if you want to use this variable.

 The [Let's Encrypt client](https://github.com/letsencrypt/letsencrypt) will put the certificate and accessories in `/etc/letsencrypt/live/<first listed domain>/`.
 For more info, see the [Let's Encrypt documentation](https://letsencrypt.readthedocs.org/en/latest/using.html#where-are-my-certificates).

 # Example Playbook